 The Action Plan is structured so as to reflect the Pillars as well as the Topics selected under each Pillar.
 Accordingly, the Action Plan incorporates the following features:

-Pillars address the core challenges and opportunities identified as being of central importance for the Adriatic-Ionian region.
+Pillars address the core challenges and opportunities identified as being of central importance for the Adriatic-Ionian Region.
 They are at the core of the Strategy and are essential to the success of its work, and how it is communicated.

 Topics under each Pillar represent the main areas in which the macroregional strategy brings added value.
 For each Topic, the Action Plan presents the issue and indicates what specific contribution it will bring.